lijok/docs/decision-records/13-use-squash-strategy-for-git-merges.md

 If a developer submits a PR with more than one change, they have to re-raise multiple PRs instead.

 Developers can write whatever commit messages they like to keep track of their work, so long as the pull request message is well written.
-This lowers a developers cognitive load, especially during discovery phase of development.
+This lowers a developers cognitive load, especially during discovery phase of development, such as when debugging CI/CD workflows.

 One complete change per pull request can be difficult for some developers to adjust to.
 This increases the cognitive load on developers who are not used to working in such a way.